-- (a) Develop strategies to strengthen commitment across all government portfolio areas to ensure that disability is recognized as a cross-cutting issue in all areas of state and society, and to effectively mainstream disability-related measures in all areas of the law; - (b) Systematically review the conformity of existing laws, policies and administrative practices with the obligations of the State party under the Convention and establish human rights-based action plans with a clear concept of disability, containing adequate measures to promote, protect and fulfil the rights under the Convention, and with targets and indicators to monitor the implementation of the Convention, as recommended in its concluding observations of 2015 (CRPD/C/DEU/CO/1), para.
-8(b); - (c) Review the statutory bases of the right of associations to take legal action to enforce the rights under the Convention, at the Federal and Länder levels, enact a generally applicable right of associations to take legal action, provide effective remedies beyond merely declaratory judgments, and remove undue burdens such as the risk of prohibitive litigation costs and excessive admissibility requirements;
+- (a) Develop strategies to strengthen commitment across all government portfolio areas to ensure that disability is recognized as a cross-cutting issue in all areas of government and society, and to effectively mainstream disability-related measures into all areas of the law; - (b) Systematically review the conformity of existing laws, policies and administrative practices with the obligations of the State party under the Convention and establish human rights-based action plans with a clear concept of disability that contain measures to promote, protect and fulfil the rights under the Convention and targets and indicators to monitor the implementation of the Convention, as recommended by the Committee in its previous recommendation;

+Ibid., para.
+8 (a).

-- (d) Develop and implement institutionalized procedures for close consultation with and active involvement of organizations of persons with disabilities, including organizations of children with disabilities,, in all matters affecting them, set the standards governing these procedures, guaranteeing, among others, sufficient time for their responses and providing all relevant documents in accessible formats, in line with general comment No. 7 (2018), para.
-54, and as recommended in the concluding observations of 2015 (CRPD/C/DEU/CO/1), para.
-10; - (e) Recalling the general comment No. 7 (2018), paras.
-60 and 61, strengthen the capacity of organizations of persons with disabilities, including children with disabilities and persons with intellectual and/or psychosocial disabilities, to actively participate in all measures designed to implement the Convention and to effectively employ their statutory rights to take legal action, and allocate sufficient funds.
-Ensure that funding is not solely project-based and may be accessed without undue administrative hurdles; - (f) Bearing in mind its obligations under article 4(5) of the Convention, improve coordination among the Länder in their efforts to implement the Convention, and ensure that their action plans to implement the rights of persons with disabilities are in accordance with their obligations under the Convention. - 9.
+- (c) Review the statutory bases of the right of associations to take legal action to enforce the rights under the Convention, at the federal and Länder levels, enact a generally applicable right of associations to take legal action, provide effective remedies beyond merely declaratory judgments and remove undue burdens such as the risk of prohibitive litigation costs and excessive admissibility requirements; - (d) Develop and implement institutionalized procedures for close consultation with and the active involvement of organizations of persons with disabilities, including organizations of children with disabilities, in all matters affecting them, set standards governing these procedures, guaranteeing, among others, sufficient time for their responses and providing all relevant documents in accessible formats, in line with the Committee's general comment No. 7 (2018) (para.
+54) and its previous recommendation; - (e) Bearing in mind the Committee's general comment No. 7 (2018) (paras.
+60 and 61), strengthen the capacity of organizations of persons with disabilities, including children with disabilities and persons with intellectual and/or psychosocial disabilities, to actively participate in all measures designed to implement the Convention and to effectively employ their statutory rights to take legal action, and allocate sufficient funds.
+The State party should also ensure that funding is not solely project-based and may be accessed without undue administrative hurdles; - (f) Bearing in mind its obligations under article 4 (5) of the Convention, improve coordination among the Länder in their efforts to implement the Convention and ensure that their action plans to implement the rights of persons with disabilities are in accordance with their obligations under the Convention. - 9.
 Taking into consideration that the State party ratified the Optional Protocol to the Convention, the Committee is concerned about the highly textual method employed by the State party's courts in their determination of the justiciability of the provisions of the Convention. - 10.
-The Committee recommends that the State party, in particular its courts, determine the justiciability of the provisions of the Convention, including rights subject to progressive realization based on article 4 para.
-2 of the Convention, closely aligned with the Committee's jurisprudence under the Optional Protocol.
+The Committee recommends that the State party, in particular its courts, determine the justiciability of the provisions of the Convention, including rights subject to progressive realization based on article 4 (2) of the Convention, in close alignment with the Committee's jurisprudence under the Optional Protocol.